Alburtis Animal Hospital

 - We will attempt to fill additional necessary medications on a case-by-case basis.
 This will depend on the Doctor's recommendation, the type of medication and the availability of that medication.
 Currently, we do not have much of a shortage, but that can change quickly.
 As a reminder, you can order these items on our online store via the link at alburtisah.vetsfirstchoice.com and have them delivered to your home to help avoid unnecessary travel and contacts.

-- We will accept payment by phone and deliver food & medications we have in stock to your car in the parking lot.
+- We will accept payment by phone and deliver food & medications we have in stock to your car in the parking lot if you would prefer curbside delivery.

 We will send out follow-up emails as things change.
-Please Check our Facebook page www.facebook.com/AlburtisAnimalHospital for information as well.
-Know that we are ramping up cleaning throughout our facility.
-Our team is vigilant about washing hands for 20 seconds and as always, we are doing so in between each patient.
+Please check our Facebook page www.facebook.com/AlburtisAnimalHospital for information as well.

 Stay safe and healthy.